 The draft report sets out a list of alteration sources that impact aquatic life, however many of these flow alteration sources pertain to water supply infrastructure, which is necessary to provide for public health and welfare (i.e., a vital designated use).
 For example, the list on page 17, at bullet item 3, calls out human activities that have modified channel storage or allowed for the removal of water from streams altering the natural flow regime.
 This of course, includes the diversion of water to be a supply for a population, which relies on the stream for its potable water supply.
 Section 4.2 lists the drivers for the natural flow regime and section 4.3 lists manmade sources of flow alteration, signaling that dams and water diversions for water supply or industry are antithetical to the fishable use.
 This lack of balance appears to be making a policy statement in that it is not provided in the context of how to appropriately allow multiple uses of water bodies - uses which are protected in such streams under the CWA.

 Section 4.3.1 Dams and Impoundments.
-At p21-22, the document reads, “Studies have shown that dam deregulation (when operational guidelines for the dam are modified to address environmental concerns about downstream fisheries, riparian habitats, recreation, flow, etc.) has the potential to restore ecological function downstream of dams.”
-The section acknowledges that the primary purpose of the dam will be considered [“that is hydropower, flood control, irrigation, etc.], but it does not acknowledge the ecological flow
+At pages 21-22, the document reads, “Studies have shown that dam deregulation (when operational guidelines for the dam are modified to address environmental concerns about downstream fisheries, riparian habitats, recreation, flow, etc.) has the potential to restore ecological function downstream of dams.”
+The section acknowledges that the primary purpose of the dam will be considered [“that is hydropower, flood control, irrigation, etc.], but it does not acknowledge that the dam, indeed, has a primary purpose, that must be fulfilled first when considering “deregulation” for the ecological flow needs.

 Section 4.3.2.
 Diversions.
 There is no acknowledgement in this section of preserving the social and economic benefit from the diversion [“hydropower, irrigation, municipal, and (or) industrial purposes.”] when modifying a diversion to better support ecological flow.
 The section especially calls out low flow diversion so during drought, the primary purpose of the diversion will be compromised for ecological flow.

 Section 5.4 Box F. 401 Certifications, Sufficient Flow, and Water Quality Standards.
 This section offers the example of a 401certification denial by SC Board of Health and Environmental Control in a hydroelectric power license renewal.
 As a result of the denial, more water was provided to improve conditions for the sturgeon, but the document does not identify how an appropriate amount of additional flow was determined while preserving the hydroelectric primary purpose of the dam.

+This document does not include any discussion of water reuse, save an indirect reference to decreases in flows and the impact on aquatic habitat.
+For example, when a municipality withdraws water from a stream, but no longer returns a similar amount (via wastewater discharge) due to water reuse or recycling activities, how does one change, use, or apply these criteria?

 Implications of climate and climate change on hydrologic alteration.